Maintaining the Integrity of Your Mitochondria—The Powerhouses of the Cell

 SIRT3, NMN, and mitochondrial health

 It is now known that levels of NAD+ decline universally by as much as 50% every 20 years, which has been shown to have a deleterious effect on the activity of sirtuins.
 Mitochondrial sirtuin levels have also been shown to decline with age, which is where NAD+ precursors such as NMN (nicotinamide mononucleotide) become vitally important as a support for mitochondrial function—as with Signal, Elysium’s NMN supplement.
-Signal combines NMN with the SIRT3 Metabolic Activation Complex to synergistically activate SIRT3, in order to help maintain overall mitochondrial health and promote optimal cellular energy production and utilization.
+Signal also contains a SIRT3 Metabolic Activation Complex to activate SIRT3 and help maintain overall mitochondrial health and cellular energy production.
 Learn more about the science behind Signal here.